TwitchLib/TwitchLib/README.md

 ## Implementing
 Below are basic examples of how to utilize each of the core components of TwitchLib.
 These are C# examples.
-*NOTE: Twitchlib.API currently does not support Visual Basic.*
+*NOTE: Twitchlib.API currently does not support Visual Basic.
+UPDATE: PR'd Visual Basic fix but requires testing by someone that uses it.*

 #### Twitchlib.Client - CSharp
 ```csharp